sciabarracom/openwhisk-knative/README.md

 Let's see the installation:
 - installing prerequisites
 - installing a kubernetes cluster
+- installing knative
 - installint the knative-whisk operator

 ## Prerequisites

 Install first the command line tools  [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [`wsk`](https://github.com/apache/incubator-openwhisk-cli/releases).

-If you want to install a local develoopment cluster using the provided script below, you need to install [`multipass`](https://github.com/CanonicalLtd/multipass/releases) v0.7.1 or later.
+If you want to install a local development cluster using the provided script below, you need to install [`multipass`](https://github.com/CanonicalLtd/multipass/releases) v0.7.1 or later.

 ## Get a Kubernetes cluster and a Registry